 Campfire safety is paramount on any trip.
 Always verify local regulations regarding open flames and use designated fire pits when available.
 Choose a safe spot away from overhanging branches and have water or sand nearby in case you need to extinguish the fire quickly.

-Equally important is protecting your food from local wildlife.
+Protecting your food from local wildlife while camping is vital.
 Keep your food securely stored in airtight containers or bear-proof lockers and consider hanging food from a tree branch at a safe distance from your tent if you’re in bear country.

-Always adhere to the principles of Leave No Trace, ensuring that you clean up thoroughly and follow any local guidelines regarding fire safety and trash disposal.
+Always adhere to the principles of Leave No Trace while camping, ensuring that you clean up thoroughly and follow any local guidelines regarding fire safety and trash disposal.
 Choose reusable over disposable items, use eco-friendly toiletries, and avoid introducing any non-native seeds or plants into the environment.
 These mindful practices ensure that the natural beauty you experience today remains intact for future explorers.
 Stay mindful!

 Alt Image